How can we help you?

 If you have been in an accident and are experiencing severe pain or uncontrollable bleeding, please go to the emergency room immediately.

-Give Brimhall Dentistry a call immediately if you feel an oral abnormality, and especially to continue your preventive dental care.
+Give our St. Paul emergency dentist a call immediately if you feel an oral abnormality, and especially to continue your preventive dental care.